-TamaGON mold insulation system
+TamaGON Mold insulation system

 In recent years, efforts to achieve carbon neutrality have been accelerating across the entire manufacturing industry.
 Small and medium-sized enterprises account for 10-20% of Japan's greenhouse gas (GHG) emissions, making reduction of these emissions an essential task.
 In addition, many large globally operating companies have set reduction targets (SBT) that are in line with the international goal of the 1.5°C level, and there is a growing trend to require emissions reductions throughout the supply chain.
 As a result, there is strong demand for small and medium-sized enterprises, who are trading partners, to also take on greenhouse gas reduction initiatives and demonstrate their achievements.